loopccoew/Buffer-4.0/README.md

 4. Custom data structure to store data

 This repository is created for all the teams to be able to upload their final project source code for the same.

+While submitting, note that:

+Each folder should have the name of the team and inside a readme file with team member details, (name, year, branch) and their theme.
+The readme file should also contain the link to their presentation as well as the drive link where all the three report documents would be stored.

+Happy Coding :)